Shadow (2018 film): Plot

-Years ago, the kingdom of Pei lost the important city of Jingzhou to the kingdom of Yang after the popular and brilliant Commander Ziyu (Deng Chao) lost a duel to the infamously unbeatable Yang Cang (Hu Jun).
-The King of Pei (Zheng Kai) is enraged after discovering that Ziyu has challenged Yang Cang to a rematch without authorization.
-The King demands Ziyu and his wife, Xiao Ai (Sun Li), give him a performance on the guzheng (a Chinese plucked zither).
+Years ago, the kingdom of Pei lost the important city of Jingzhou to the kingdom of Yang after the popular and brilliant Commander Ziyu lost a duel to the infamously unbeatable Yang Cang.
+The King of Pei is enraged after discovering that Ziyu has challenged Yang Cang to a rematch without authorization.
+The King demands Ziyu and his wife, Xiao Ai, give him a performance on the guzheng (a Chinese plucked zither).
 Ziyu refuses to play and instead cuts off his hair.
 He is then allowed to leave.

-The king decides to marry his beloved sister Qingping (Guan Xiaotong) to Yang Cang's son Yang Ping (Leo Wu) to maintain peace between the two kingdoms.
+The king decides to marry his beloved sister Qingping to Yang Cang's son Yang Ping to maintain peace between the two kingdoms.

-It is revealed that Commander Ziyu is in fact a man he named Jingzhou; the real Ziyu was severely wounded in his past duel with Yang Cang and is still recovering in a hidden cave in his residence.
+It is revealed that Commander Ziyu is in fact a man he named Jingzhou; the real Ziyu was severely wounded in his past duel with Yang Cang and is still recovering in a hidden cave in his palace residence.
 Jingzhou was taken and secretly trained as a "Shadow" by Ziyu's uncle for his uncanny resemblance to Ziyu.
 Only Ziyu and his wife are aware of this arrangement.
 Jingzhou acts as Ziyu's double after the duel.
 Ziyu plots to retake Jingzhou and needs the Shadow to accomplish this.
 Ziyu promises to let Jingzhou return to his home and mother after he retakes Jingzhou.

 The King decides to punish "Ziyu" and demotes him to commoner status despite the objection of other military officials.
 Before "Ziyu" leaves, the King demands to see the wound "Ziyu" received from Yang Cang's saber, insisting on applying an ointment.
 When "Ziyu" reveals the wound the King remarks that the wound looks fresh.
 "Ziyu" replies that the original wound has healed and this was a fresh cut to remind himself of the shame in the loss.
 An envoy reports that Yang Ping made a counteroffer to only take Qingping as a concubine.
 This is seen as an indignity by the court but the King accepts, to the disgust of Qingping.
-General Tian (Wang Qianyuan) openly calls the King's action spineless and resigns his commission.
+General Tian openly calls the King's action spineless and resigns his commission.